ngpfontaine/gfv/README.md

 ### Note
 - You may need to edit the css of the cover button `#form-button-cover` to fit over the gravity forms button, and style as you please to fit with your site design.
 - On submit, the button text changes to 'Submitting...'.
 You can define the text by changing the value of variable `buttonSendingText` near the top of `script.js`.
+- GFV won't act if you don't have the classes added to the form fields.
+No need to remove the script if you don't want it to do anything.

 ### To-Do
 1. 'Cover button' div and 'validation text' div are added after `#gform_wrapper_1` which will act on all Gravity forms at the moment.
 Need if statement somewhere in case you don't want to use GFV.